Terry Venables: Club career

-Venables progressed from representing his county to earning caps for England Schoolboys, and attracted interest from Chelsea, Tottenham Hotspur, West Ham United and Manchester United.
+Venables progressed from representing his county to earning caps for England Schoolboys, attracting interest from Chelsea, Tottenham Hotspur, West Ham United and Manchester United.

 Chelsea

 Venables left school in the summer of 1958 and signed for Chelsea as an apprentice at the age of 15.
-He later said that he joined Chelsea as he felt he had a better chance of breaking into the first team at Stamford Bridge, and also because the club offered his father a job as a part-time scout, and he denied West Ham's youth coach Malcolm Allison's claim that he had only joined Chelsea for financial reasons.
-He delayed becoming a professional player so he could try for a place on the Great Britain squad for the 1960 Summer Olympics, and turned professional after learning that he would not be selected for the squad.
+He later said that he joined Chelsea as he felt he had a better chance of breaking into the first team at Stamford Bridge and also because the club offered his father a job as a part-time scout.
+He denied West Ham's youth coach Malcolm Allison's claim he had only joined Chelsea for financial reasons.
+He delayed becoming a professional player so he could try for a place on the Great Britain squad for the 1960 Summer Olympics, turning professional after learning that he would not be selected for the squad.
 He won the FA Youth Cup with Chelsea in consecutive seasons, as they beat Preston North End in 1960 and Everton in 1961.
-He made his much anticipated senior debut in a 4–2 defeat to West Ham United on 6 February 1960, with newspapers billing him as "the new Duncan Edwards".
+He made his much-anticipated senior debut in a 4–2 defeat to West Ham United on 6th February 1960, with newspapers billing him as "the new Duncan Edwards".

-Tommy Docherty joined Chelsea as player-coach in September 1961, and went on to replace Ted Drake as manager the following month.
-Docherty proved to be a successful manager at the club, promoting younger players who became known as "Docherty's Diamonds", and was a highly influential coach in Venables' career, but the pair had a difficult relationship, and Venables believed Docherty to be tactically limited.
+Tommy Docherty joined Chelsea as player-coach in September 1961 and went on to replace Ted Drake as manager the following month.
+Docherty proved to be a successful manager at the club, promoting younger players who became known as "Docherty's Diamonds" and was a highly-influential coach in Venables' career, but the pair had a difficult relationship and Venables believed Docherty to be tactically limited.
 Chelsea were relegated at the end of the 1961–62 season, but managed to gain promotion out of the Second Division at the first attempt with a second-place finish in 1962–63.
 They went on to finish fifth in the First Division in the 1963–64 season.
 He took his FA coaching badges at the age of 24, passing with distinction and a 95% pass mark.